digicatapult/dsbd-github-baseimage/README.md

 ```

 ## Configuration
-Depending on if you are using the Azure Builder or the AWS Builder you will need to set the following in a file called `secrets.auto.pkrvars.hcl` in the root of the repo.
+Depending on if you are using the Azure Builder or the AWS Builder you will need to set the following in a file called `secrets.auto.pkrvars.hcl` in the root of the repository.
 The file should contain the following variables:

 ### Azure